-One thing lockdown surely taught us all was how much of a difference a conversation can make.
-Just saying hello and asking how someone how they are can be all it takes to lift their day.
+One thing lockdown taught us all was how much of a difference a conversation can make.
+Just saying hello and asking someone how they are can be all it takes to lift someone’s day and show them you see them and care.

-Likewise, warm and open conversations where everyone feels heard can help people around us to think about displacement and migration in new ways.
+In the same spirit, warm, open conversations filled with curiosity can help us to think about displacement and migration in new ways.

-There are hundreds of ways to have a chat – here are some ideas to get you started:
+There are a million and one ways to have a chat – so here are some ideas to get you started:

 - Say hello to someone new in your neighbourhood, workplace, school or community.
 Ask how they’re doing.
 Lament or celebrate the weather.
 It might just make their day!